Skip to main content

 Why Engagement Rate Matters for Monetization

-Brands and agencies use engagement rate as the primary metric for evaluating potential partnerships — even more than follower count.
+Brands and agencies use engagement rate as the primary metric for evaluating potential partnerships, often weighting it more than follower count.
 A creator with 20,000 followers and 5% engagement is often more valuable than one with 200,000 followers and 0.5% engagement, because the smaller audience is genuinely interested and more likely to convert on sponsored content.
 Our brand deal estimator uses your engagement rate, follower count, and content niche to project how much you could charge per sponsored post.

 Related Tools